-The benchmark data puts a number on the execution gap: only 5% of teams have more than 75% of their weekly work tied to a strategic goal.
-65% of teams admit their goals aren't linked to company strategy at all.
-And the 1:25 return on investment that OKRs generate is being produced by organizations where, on average, fewer than half of all working hours are strategy-aligned.
+The benchmark data puts a number on the execution gap.
+Only 5% of teams have more than 75% of their weekly work tied to a strategic goal, and 65% admit their goals aren't linked to company strategy at all.
+The 1:25 return that OKRs generate is being produced by organizations where, on average, fewer than half of all working hours are strategy-aligned.

-Every platform on this list was reviewed and compared — covering pricing, execution approach, and what real users report on G2.
+Every platform on this list was reviewed and compared on pricing, execution approach, and what real users report on G2.
 Tools that required a sales demo are clearly noted.

 Quick Summary: Top 3 Picks